Could it be bad to avoid salt? The controversy over the advice to eat less salt continues with a new study published in the prestigious The Lancet.

 What it means

 This study – like most – is based on statistical data, that can’t prove cause and effect.
-But it strengthens the argument that a moderate intake of salt, 3 to 6 grams of sodium per day (7,5 – 15 grams of salt), may be best for pretty much everyone.
+But it strengthens the argument that a moderate intake of salt, 3 to 6 grams of sodium per day (7,5 – 15 grams of salt), may be best for many people.
 This matches what most people eat in developed societies.

-So if you like salt you can probably have all you want.
-Just try to keep your salt intake somewhat moderate if you have high blood pressure.
+So if you like salt you may not need to worry about it too much.
+You might primarily want to keep your salt intake down if you have high blood pressure.

 - Science Daily: Low-salt diets may not be beneficial for all, study suggests